Stocks Lane Primary School

 Homework Information

-Please click here to see your child's reading focusses for the year.
+Please click here to see your child's reading focuses for the year.

-Please click here to see your child's oracy focusses for the year
+Please click here to see your child's oracy focuses for the year

 Long Term Plan